-Jenny Slate Will No Longer Voice Missy, Her Biracial "Big Mouth" Character
+Jenny Slate & Kristen Bell Will No Longer Voice Black Animated Characters

 Jenny Slate announced her decision to step back from the voice of Big Mouth's Missy on Instagram on Wednesday.
 The comedian and actress has voiced the biracial character for the past three seasons, but in the wake of season 4 production and a national reckoning about race and Black Lives Matter, she and co-creator Nick Kroll shared the decision on social media to instead cast a Black actor to voice the character.
+Shortly after, Apple TV+'s Central Park announced Kristen Bell would no longer be the voice of Molly, another animated biracial character.

-With production wrapped on season 4, Slate will still voice the character in the upcoming season.
+With production wrapped on season 4 of Big Mouth, Slate will still voice the character in the upcoming season.
 However, Netflix has renewed the animated puberty-based series all the way until season 6.

 Advertisement